-The "seeding" strategies and community-based programs the Madison Police Department was able to create and fund through Weed and Seed were found to be hugely successful in improving the overall quality of life in the identified Weed and Seed neighborhoods (Lake Point Drive, Brams Addition, Burr Oaks and Allied Drive).
+The "seeding" strategies and community-based programs the Madison Police Department was able to create and fund through Weed and Seed were found to be successful in improving the overall quality of life in the identified Weed and Seed neighborhoods (Lake Point Drive, Bram's Addition, Burr Oaks and Allied Drive).

 Violent Crime Control and Law Enforcement Act of 1994: Violent crimes reported in the United States soared in the early 1990's.
-Madison observed this same spike in violent crime and to this day the early 1990's continue to be Madison's most violent years on record.
-In 1992, then President Clinton worked with Congress to pass the Violent Crime Control Act.
+Madison observed this same spike in violent crime.
+In 1992, President Clinton worked with Congress to pass the Violent Crime Control Act.
 Of significance was the creation of the Office of Community Oriented Policing Services, or COPS Office.

 Throughout the 1990's, the COPS Office provided grants to hundreds of communities across the United States to hire over 100,000 local police officers.
-The City of Madison and MPD benefited greatly from this Federal initiative as we were able to significantly increase our authorized strength which for all of the 1980's and early 1990's was maintained around 280 officers.
-While Madison has grown significantly over the past twenty years, today we have an authorized strength of 461 commissioned staff.
-The MPD would support Federal initiatives which would help us to increase our authorized staffing strength, to keep pace with the demands of our growing community.
+The City of Madison and MPD benefited greatly from this federal initiative as we were able to significantly increase our authorized strength which had stayed at about 280 officers throughout the 1980's.
+While Madison has grown significantly over the past twenty years, today we have an authorized strength of 469 commissioned staff.
+MPD will continue to pursue federal support for increased staffing when appropriate.